clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Upon approaching Ismark, Rahadin inspects him briefly, then states coldly: “Please accept my congratulations on your new position—and my condolences on your loss."
 Unless obstructed, he then turns his horse around and departs the village, once more trailed by the twelve **zombies**.

 Rahadin’s initial proclamation leaves Ismark stiff and stone-faced, but his subsequent greeting leaves Ismark shell-shocked and frozen.
-Shortly after Rahadin departs, Ismark appears to process the weight of Rahadin’s words, releases a bellowing, wordless cry, and runs for the burgomaster’s mansion.
+Shortly after Rahadin departs, Ismark appears to process the weight of Rahadin’s words, releases a bellowing, wordless cry, and runs for the mayor’s mansion.
 (If Parriwimple is present, he urges the players to follow Ismark.)

 > [!abstract]+ **The Players Challenge Rahadin**
 > Rahadin takes little interest in the players.
 If challenged, he states merely that the siege was “the will of Strahd," and informs the players that it is “not for them to question the actions of their betters."
 If asked his identity, he shares only that he is Rahadin, chamberlain of Castle Ravenloft, and a humble servant of Strahd von Zarovich.